L’un fece il mundo e l’altro l’ha distrutto.

 where P(t) denotes operating profits of an individual (comparable) company in fiscal year t = 1 to T, and S(t) denotes net sales (revenue) during the same period.

-The slope coefficient (μ) denotes the operating profit margin (“profit margin”), and the error term U(t) denotes a random displacement with assumed constant variance.
+The slope coefficient (μ) of equation (1) denotes the operating profit margin (“profit margin”), and the error term U(t) denotes a random displacement with assumed (subject to Newey-West correction) constant variance.

 Transfer pricing misguidance sets T = 3 years; however, we are against this ill-fated Meek’s Cutoff and consider it more reliable to use as many years of data as available, i.e., we set T ≥ 3 years.

-A major problem estimating the slope coefficient (profit margin) by using equation (1) or worse, using quartiles of the selected comparable ratios P(t) / S(t), is that this structural equation is misspecified.
+A major problem estimating the slope coefficient (profit margin) of equation (1) or worse, using quartiles of the selected comparable profit ratios M(t) = P(t) / S(t), is that this structural equation is misspecified.

-We can complete this two-equations system by adding the matching accounting identity:
+We can well-specify a two-equations system by adding the matching accounting identity to the behavioral (structural) equation:

 (2) S(t) = C(t) + P(t)

-We call P(t) = OIBAM = Net Sales − (XOPR + (DP − AM)) = Net Sales − (XOPR + DFXA), where DFXA is Compustat's mnemonic for the depreciation of tangible fixed assets.
+We call P(t) = OIBAM = Net Sales − (XOPR + (DP − AM)) = Net Sales − (XOPR + DFXA), where DFXA = (DP – AM) is Compustat’s mnemonic of the depreciation of tangible fixed assets, i.e., DFXA is the accounting depreciation of property, plant and equipment.

 We substitute (1) into (2) and write the reduced-form equation that is amenable to regression analysis: